-Pathology specimens Body secretions, body fluids, including saliva, blood, and excreta, are all low risk for CJD.
+Care of a resident with CJD Communication Your local Community Infection Prevention and Control (IPC) or UK Health Security Agency (UKHSA) Team should be contacted in order to give appropriate advice Type of isolation Isolation is not required.
+A resident may be cared for in a care home setting and can socialise and take part in normal activities Main infection source The main potential source of infection is from high risk tissues, especially brain, spinal cord, eye and cerebrospinal fluid (CSF) in sporadic CJD, contact with high risk tissues is unlikely in a community setting.
+There is no evidence of infectivity in saliva, body excretions or excreta.
+As the infectivity of other tissues in vCJD is less well understood, SICPs should be adhered to, including covering cuts and abrasions with a waterproof dressing Pathology specimens Body secretions, body fluids, including saliva, blood, and excreta, are all low risk for CJD.
 It is, therefore, likely that the majority of samples taken will be low risk.
-Blood and body fluid samples from residents with, or 'at increased risk' of, CJD should be treated as potentially infectious for blood-borne viruses and handled with SICPs as for any other resident.
-All specimens from a resident with a definite, probable or possible, diagnosis of CJD, must be labelled as 'infection risk' PPE Disposable apron and gloves should be worn when performing any procedure which involves handling body tissue, blood or body fluids and face protection worn if splashing is anticipated Disposal of faeces/urine No specific precautions are required.
+Blood and body fluid samples from residents with, or 'at increased risk' of, CJD should be treated as potentially infectious and handled with SICPs as for any other resident.
+All specimens from a resident with a definite, probable or possible, diagnosis of CJD, must be labelled as 'infection risk' PPE Disposable apron and gloves should be worn when performing any procedure which involves handling body tissue, blood or body fluids and face protection worn if splashing is anticipated

+Care of a resident with CJD Disposal of faeces/urine No specific precautions are required.
 Residents may use the toilet, provided good personal habits are maintained Disposal of clinical waste Clinical waste should be disposed of as per local policy Cutlery and crockery No specific precautions.
 Disposable items are not required Medical equipment No specific precautions are required.
 Standard infection prevention and control cleaning and disinfection measures should be applied.
 Refer to the 'Safe management of care equipment Policy for Care Home settings' Linen No special requirements, linen and clothing should be laundered as usual.
 Refer to the 'Safe management of linen, including uniforms and workwear Policy for Care Home settings'

-Spillages of blood and body fluids
+4. Spillages of blood and body fluids

-SICPs should be followed to clear up spillages of blood and body fluids from residents with, or 'at increased risk' of CJD in the community.
+SICPs should be followed to clear up spillages of blood and body fluids from residents with, or 'at increased risk' of, CJD.
 Spillages should be cleared up as quickly as possible.
 Refer to the 'Safe management of blood and body fluid spillages Policy for Care Home settings'.

-Sharps injury and blood or body fluid splashes 5.
+5. Sharps injury and blood or body fluid splashes